 Does your company have a policy in place if you find yourself in a position to move an employee temporarily across the country?

 There are a lot of factors to consider when determining if you should set up an employee as a Temporary Assignment versus a Permanent Relocation.

 - Cost Factors – There is a big price difference between relocating an employee for a permanent move versus a temporary one.
-In a temporary assignment, your employee won’t need homesale assistance; which according to the Worldwide ERC 2013 US Transfer, Volume and Cost Survey, average home sale assistance costs were nearly $45,000 per employee.
+In a temporary assignment, your employee won’t need homesale assistance; which according to the Worldwide ERC 2015 US Transfer, Volume and Cost Survey, average home sale assistance costs were nearly $43,000 per employee.
 However, they will need a place to stay during their assignment and temporary living can get to be expensive depending on the employee’s location and length of stay.
-National Corporate Housing calculates that the average daily rate for a corporate apartment is $145.
+The average daily rate for a corporate apartment is $150.

 - Tax Issues – One of the most significant benefits of a Temporary Assignment is the ability to deduct expenses that occur during the assignment.